ELES-safe-autonomy/efficient-transformer-optimization/README.md

 The expensive normalization (denominator) can be computed **in parallel** with the matrix multiplication.

----

-### Why This Works

-The approach leverages a fundamental property:
+This approach leverages a fundamental property:

  **Matrix multiplication is linear and commutes with scaling**

 This allows normalization to be delayed until after the matrix multiplication without changing the final result.

----

-### Implementation in This Project

 We implemented a simplified version of the fused Softmax operation: